 Staff from the City, Utilities, and WWE met on March 27, 2019 and again on October 18, 2019 to review, discuss, and update the five-year CIP for the City and the three-year CIP for Utilities' SSCC Program.
-Copies of the updated five-year and three-year CIP project lists are included in Attachment A.
+A copy of the updated IGA project list is included in Attachment A.